Equivariant weight filtration for real algebraic varieties with action: Equivariant weight filtration for real algebraic -varieties

 \\

-Now, if we consider a $G$-real algebraic variety $X$, we have
+Now, if we consider a real algebraic $G$-variety $X$, we have

-In particular, we can surround the non-zero terms of the reindexed equivariant spectral sequence of $X$ into the triangle of vertices $(0,0)$, $(0,d)$ and $(d,0)$ (if $d$ is the dimension of $X$).
-Consequently, we are able to recover the equivariant virtual Betti numbers (see \cite{GF} and section \ref{sec_add} below) in case of the group~$G$ being of odd order.
+In particular, the non-zero terms of the reindexed equivariant spectral sequence of $X$ are bounded into the triangle of vertices $(0,0)$, $(0,d)$ and $(d,0)$ (if $d$ is the dimension of $X$).
+Consequently, we are able to recover the equivariant virtual Betti numbers (see \cite{GF} and section \ref{sect_add_inv} below) from the equivariant weight spectral sequence when the order of the group~$G$ is odd.

-\begin{prop} Let $G$ be an odd-order finite group.
-For all real algebraic $G$-varieties $X$ and all $q \in \mathbb{Z}$, the $q^{\text{th}}$ equivariant virtual Betti number of $X$ (\cite{GF}) is the alternating sum of the dimensions of the row $q$ terms of the equivariant weight spectral sequence :
+\begin{prop} Let $G$ be a finite group of odd order.
+For all real algebraic $G$-varieties $X$ and all $q \in \mathbb{Z}$, the $q^{\text{th}}$ equivariant virtual Betti number of $X$ (\cite{GF}) is the alternating sum of the dimensions of the terms of the row $q$ of the reindexed equivariant weight spectral sequence :

 \end{prop}